 Sometimes you need more moldable material that conforms to a surface or provides protection in a certain area.
 I’m not sure if there is an official term about this type of moldable plastic but i’m going to call it just that for the purposes of this article.

 The nice thing about this plastic is that it’s multipurpose.
-It can be used to fix your furniture just as much as it is useful for prototyping a feature on your product.
+It can be used to fix your furniture just as much as it is useful for prototyping a feature on your electronic device.
 With that being said, that’s all it’s really good for.
-You won’t be able to cast a full full product in this stuff but it’s useful for small bits of detail.
+You won’t be able to cast a full device in this stuff but it’s useful for small bits of detail.

 Here are few types that I can think of that are quite popular these days: